XenoAmess/commonx/README.md

 License
 -------
-This code is under the [GPLv2 with classpath exception](https://github.com/XenoAmess/commonx/blob/master/LICENSE).
+In short, this project is under the [GPLv2 with classpath exception](https://github.com/XenoAmess/commonx/blob/master/LICENSE).
+But if a file in this project have a header of additional licenses, you shall follow it as well when you want to change that file.

 Notice
 -------